 Top 5 Alluring Features of SQL Server 2014

 SQL Server 2014 comes like a boom to the developers with its new and improved features.
 Microsoft has revised the previous version of the SQL server database, the 2012 version, to introduce some pretty good enhancements in it which can give better benefits for the developers.
 Although there aren’t any major or exploding changes in this latest version, there are many significant improvements which can allure developers to use it as a backend for their development needs.
-So, it is a better option for the organizations to go for Microsoft SQL Server development based on 2014 version in order to keep up with the latest trend in technology while getting a competitive edge in the marketplace.
+So, it is a better option for the organizations to go for Microsoft SQL Server Database Development Services based on 2014 version in order to keep up with the latest trend in technology while getting a competitive edge in the marketplace.

 The present blog focuses on the top 5 most interesting features of SQL Server 2014 which can be of the best benefit to the developers.

 - In-Memory OLTP: